New railroad crossing coming to College Station as another closes

 College Station will soon have a new railroad crossing at Deacon Drive and Wellborn Road.

-The City Council approved a $5.7 million agreement with Union Pacific Railroad to construct the crossing and close an existing crossing at Cain Road.
+The City Council approved a $5.7 million agreement with Union Pacific Railroad to construct the crossing and close an existing crossing at Cain Road and Wellborn Road.
 The project is meant to improve safety and mobility.

 The project will be funded by the city.